 - Blisters in the mouth, eyes, genitals, or other moist areas

 - Peeling skin that causes painful sores

 - A change in medications, but only under the guidance of your doctor

 - Antihistamine drugs

-- Hospitalization and intravenous fluids and medications for severe skin rashes
+- Hospitalization and IV fluids and medications for severe skin rashes